Once you’re over sixty-five, the world becomes your oyster.

 Although it can be fun to enjoy a glass or two of something alcoholic with friends, it can have a significant impact on your health.

 It can disrupt your sleep patterns, damage your liver, affect your hormone levels and cause dehydration.
-It’s worth reducing your intake as much as possible and only have a drink once in a while.
+It’s worth reducing your intake as much as possible and only imbibe once in a while.

 Aim to go alcohol-free at least twice a week and make sure you never exceed the daily recommended limits for alcohol consumption.